Along Came a Spider (novel): Plot

-Gary is put on trial for the kidnappings and the murder of Michael Goldberg.
+Gary is put on trial for the kidnappings and the murder of Michael.
 The defense attorney calls Alex to the stand in the hopes of convincing the jury of Gary's split personality; Alex is allowed to hypnotize Gary in the courtroom.
-Alex does, and Gary appears to remember things Soneji did, including the idea that someone took Maggie from the farm where Soneji hid her.
+Gary appears to remember things Soneji did, including the idea that someone took Maggie from the farm where Soneji hid her.
 Shortly after, Gary is found guilty of kidnapping and murder.
 In prison, Gary seemingly becomes Soneji.
-Alex speaks with Soneji and learns details about the kidnapping, including his continued insistence that Maggie was taken without his knowledge.
-Soneji insists he was being watched before the kidnappings, including the night he murdered the Sanders family, supporting an eyewitness statement.
+Alex speaks with Soneji and learns details about the kidnapping, including his insistence that Maggie was taken without his knowledge.
+Soneji insists he was being watched before the kidnappings, including the night he murdered the Sanders family.
 He suggests these watchers were cops.
 Shortly after, Soneji escapes prison with the help of a prison guard.

 Alex connects Soneji's story of being watched to the Secret Service agents assigned to Michael Goldberg and goes to the FBI with his theory.
 The FBI confirms Alex's suspicions and believes that Jezzie was involved due to her sexual relationship with one of the agents.
-Alex is devastated by the news but agrees to help get the proof needed to arrest those involved.

 Cross takes Jezzie on a Caribbean getaway and confronts her about her actions.
 She explains that Devine and Chakely noticed Soneji driving by the Goldberg house and followed him.
-The ransom was her idea, and they removed Maggie Rose after Michael died accidentally.
-Jezzie is arrested based on a recording Sampson made of the conversation, and Maggie Rose is found with a native Bolivian family near the Andes Mountains, where she had been living for the past two years.
+The ransom was her idea, and they removed Maggie-Rose after Michael died accidentally.
+Jezzie is arrested based on a recording Sampson made of the conversation, and Maggie-Rose is found with a native Bolivian family near the Andes Mountains, where she had been living for the past two years.

 Alex returns home and is attacked by Soneji in the middle of the night.
 He fights Soneji off and chases him out of the house.
 In a matter of hours, the police corner Soneji near the White House.
 As Alex attempts to coax him out, John shoots Soneji, who is then returned to prison.
 Not long after, Alex attends Jezzie's execution by lethal injection.
 Soneji writes a last taunting letter to Cross and bribes a guard to leave it on Cross' windshield.
 Disturbed but unwilling to let Soneji disrupt his life any further, Cross returns home to spend time with his family.